Faculty & Staff

 Go Program: North

 Office Hours: 10 a.m. – 12 p.m., F

 BS, Eastern Mennonite University

 Martin conducts research on test development.
 He developed the Russian-language version of the NEO-PI-R, a widely used personality inventory, and contributed to the development of the English-language NEO-PI-3.
 He is an author of the Shipley-2, a brief test of intelligence.
-He recently has published in the British Journal of Developmental Psychology and the Journal of Research in Personality.
+He recently has published in the Journal of Cross-Cultural Psychology and the Journal of Research in Personality.
 In addition, he has presented with student co-authors at the annual meetings of the American Psychological Association and the Eastern Psychological Association.

 - OFFP-GONORTH GO North

 - PSYC-421 Directed Research